The Reality Check · Six-Field Log · Interactive

 Layer 01

 One person.
 One event.
-Seven structured fields.
+Six structured fields.
 Timestamped.
 Private.
 The seed of everything else.

 Live now